 |---|---|---|---|

 Also remember that writes parallelize across groups.
-If you have 50 users editing 50 different documents, all 50 writes happen concurrently.
-Sequential writes only apply within a single group's version chain—which is inherent to delta compression, not a limitation.
+If you have 100 users editing 100 different documents, all 100 writes happen concurrently.
+Sequential writes only apply within a single group's version chain.

 When to use xpatch: